-Seamless and consistent design and tool chains for automated transfer (extraction, synthesis, ...) of system design description into functional block, strong support of package, board and sensor/MEMS co-design, new methods and tools to support new design paradigms (like multi-/many cores, increased software content, GALS, neural architectures, etc.), new technologies (FD-SOI, graphene, etc...) and new approaches to handle analogue/mixed design are the main topics of this area.
+The main topics of this area are seamless and consistent design and tool chains for automated transfer (extraction, synthesis, ...) of system design descriptions into functional blocks, strong support of package and board and sensor/MEMS co-design.
+Furthermore, it comprises new methods and tools to support new design paradigms (like multi-/many cores, SoS configurations, increased software content, GALS, neural architectures, etc.), new technologies (FD-SOI, graphene, etc...) and new approaches to handle analogue/mixed design.

-Complexity reduction for V&V and test
+Complexity reduction for V&V and Test

-Coping with the complexity of V&V and Test methods for modern ECS is the focus of this area.
-This includes techniques (and tools support) for (automatic) complexity reduction, methods and tools to support scenario-based V&V and Test, virtual platforms in the loop and similar, as well as prove techniques to assess the safeness and soundness of these complexity reduction techniques.
+Coping with the complexity of V&V and Test methods for modern ECS (including software running on heterogeneous SoS configurations, involving legacy devices and components) is the focus of this area.
+This includes techniques (and tool support) for (automatic) complexity reduction, methods and tools to support scenario-based V&V and Test, virtual platforms in the loop and similar, as well as techniques to assess the safeness, soundness, and compliance to (safety and security certification) standards of these complexity reduction techniques.

 6.3.3.
-Major Challenge 3: Managing diversity
+Major Challenge 3: Managing Diversity

 In the ECS context a wide range of applications has to be supported.
-With the growing diversity of today's heterogeneous systems/designs requiring integration of analogue-mixed signal, digital, sensors, MEMS, actuators/power devices, transducers, storage devices, domains of physics like mechanical, photonic and fluidic aspects that have to be considered at system level, and embedded software.
+With the growing diversity of today's heterogeneous systems, the integration of analogue-mixed signal, digital, sensors, MEMS, actuators/power devices, transducers and storage devices is required.
+Additionally, domains of physics like mechanical, photonic and fluidic aspects have to be considered at system level and embedded and distributed software.
 This design diversity is enormous.
-It requires multi-objective optimisation of systems, components and products based on heterogeneous modelling and simulation tools.
-Last, but not least, a multi-layered connection of the digital and physical world is needed (for real-time as well as scenario investigations).
+It requires multi-objective optimisation of systems (and SoS), components and products based on heterogeneous modelling and simulation tools.
+Last, but not least, a multi-layered connection between the digital and physical world is needed (for real-time as well as scenario investigations).